2.5 - Identification of transition risks and opportunities

 Physical risks are distributed across several categories:

-• Risks related to natural disasters and extreme weather events becoming increasingly frequent and/or intense.
-These can disrupt operations or endanger the organisation's assets and staff.
+Risks related to natural disasters and extreme weather events becoming increasingly frequent and/or intense.
+These can disrupt operations or endanger the organisation's assets and employees.
 For example, natural disasters can lead to a local power outage.

-• Risks related to gradual changes in the climate, such as rising average temperatures, rising sea levels, changes in the frequency and/or intensity of rainfall, depending on the areas where the organisation's activities take place.
-These risks can have an impact on the organisation's staff and on some of its assets depending on its sector of activity.
-For example, more frequent and more intense heatwaves can lead to higher absenteeism within the organisation.
-If the organisation uses agricultural raw materials, these could become scarce if water resources were to run short, etc.
+Risks related to gradual climate changes, such as rising average temperatures, sea level rise, changes in the frequency and/or intensity of rainfall, depending on the areas where the organisation's activities take place.
+These risks can affect the organisation's employees and some of its assets depending on its sector.
+For example, more frequent and intense heatwaves can lead to higher absenteeism within the organisation.
+If the organisation uses agricultural raw materials, these could become scarce if water resources were to be lacking, etc.

 Physical risks set out the consequences of these first two categories of physical risks (extreme events or gradual changes), such as supply chain disruptions, link failures, transport blockages, health or geopolitical risks, etc.